ATTENTION: College closed Wednesday due to severe weather. More

 COMPASS placement test - They may test twice on any or all parts of the test to see if they can achieve the required score.
 (There is a $20.00 fee for retesting in Columbus Campus and Delaware Campus COMPASS lab).
 For more information: Testing Center

-ACT scores – To receive proper placement students must submit official ACT scores (unofficial ACT scores may be submitted to Advising Services on Columbus Campus, to an advisor on Delaware Campus, or to the PSEO Program Office - ACT scores on a high school transcript will not be accepted).
+ACT scores – To receive proper placement students must submit official ACT scores to the PSEO Program Office - (ACT scores on a high school transcript will not be accepted).
 Instructions on submitting official ACT scores can be found at www.actstudent.org/scores/send/index.html.
 Columbus State's ACT school code is 3261.

 - An ACT English test score of 18 or higher will place a student into ENGL 1100 and all other classes which require ENGL1100 placement as a prerequisite.

 - An ACT Reading score of 21 or higher will meet the "no reading course required" standard of the COMPASS.

 - An ACT Math test score of 22-24 will place a student into MATH1116, MATH1125, MATH1130 and MATH1148 and all other classes which require placement into any of the above math classes as a prerequisite.

 - An ACT Math test score of 25 will place a student into MATH1150 and all other classes which require placement into MATH1150 as a prerequisite.

 - An ACT Math test score of 26-27 will place a student into MATH1131, MATH1149 and STAT1450 and all other classes which require placement into any of the above classes as a prerequisite.